 This allows the debtor to file now and immediately get the protection they need but delay discharge until it is needed.
 Often this discharge allows you to get all of the medical or other debts in the filing for complete relief.

-Obtaining the Chapter 13 Hardship Discharge
+Obtaining the Chapter 13 Hardship Discharge in Bankruptcy

 Medical debt that incurs after filing a Chapter 13 is simply added to the petition and you may discharge those medical debts later.
 Also, Chapter 13 debtors can ask the court for an early hardship discharge under 11 USC §1328(B) when the following is true: